 Reflection on Luke 6:1-5 ~

 I have a weekday routine that includes prayer before going to work.
-Sabbath is more intense, as my obligation is to prepare myself to respond to spiritual hunger.
+Sabbath is more intense, as I must prepare to respond to spiritual hunger.
 To be honest, this is the day people seem more receptive to the Lord’s Grace.
-Because you are being filled with Jesus, God intentionally creates encounters for you with “the other” who may need a smile, compassion, encouragement, reassurance of their value and appreciation of the wonder of loving God and neighbor.
+When you are refreshed and filled with Jesus, God intentionally creates encounters for you with “the other” who may need a smile, compassion, encouragement, and reassurance of their value.
+Being present with Jesus on the Sabbath can satisfy others’ hunger and help them appreciate the wonder of loving God and neighbor.

 The Question about the Sabbath